Moebergs/AppML_FinProject/README.md

 # Applied Machine Learning Final Project - Transforming IceCube
-Model based on https://github.com/lucvoorend/IceCubeTransformer and changed to do energy regression
+Model based on https://github.com/lucvoorend/IceCubeTransformer and changed to focus mainly on the task of energy regression